Connect with us

 -The Finance Minister has painted a credible hope for the future despite the effects of COVID

--Government was able to feed 1,000 people during the lockdown
+-Government was able to feed over 1,000 people during the lockdown

 -GH$600 million being disbursed to businesses